informant-army/raven-grails/README.md

 ## Configuration

-You need to provide your Sentry DSN and activate notifications for environments in `Config.groovy` file:
+You need to provide your Sentry DSN in `Config.groovy` file.
+The plugin will sent notifications to Sentry by default, if you want to disable notifications for an specific environment set the active option as false.

 ```groovy
 grails.plugins.sentry.dsn = "https://{PUBLIC_KEY}:{SECRET_KEY}@app.getsentry.com/{PATH}{PROJECT_ID}"